Lol Creme: Early life and education

 Creme was born in Prestwich, Lancashire, England.
 Like bandmates Graham Gouldman and Kevin Godley, Creme grew up in a Jewish household.
 While attending art school in Birmingham, where he met Godley, he took up the nickname 'Lolagon'.

-He graduated from the college in Birmingham in 1968.
+He graduated from Birmingham School of Art in 1968.

 Career

 Early career

-Creme and Kevin Godley formed the white R&B combo the Sabres (the Magic Lanterns), Hotlegs and other bands together.
+Creme and Kevin Godley joined the R&B combo the Sabres (the Magic Lanterns), Hotlegs and other bands together.

 After recording a one-off single under the name of 'Yellow Bellow Room Boom' for UK CBS in 1967 ("Seeing Things Green" b/w "Still Life"), the pair began their professional music career together in 1969, performing pop music in Strawberry Studios at Stockport near Manchester with Eric Stewart and Graham Gouldman.
 The duo also released a single in 1969, "I'm Beside Myself" b/w "Animal Song", under the name Frabjoy & Runcible Spoon after being signed on to Marmalade Records directly by label head Giorgio Gomelsky.
 A 7-song LP was slated for a late 1969 release on Marmalade; however, the label collapsed financially before the end of the year, and the LP was shelved until its release in the 2022 compilation Frabjous Days: The Secret World of Godley & Creme 1967–1969 on Grapefruit Records.

 10cc and Godley & Creme

-Kevin and Lol most significantly performed, wrote and produced with 10cc, an art rock group the duo formed with Graham Gouldman and Eric Stewart, who had both been in the band The Mindbenders (formerly fronted by Wayne Fontana).
+Godley and Creme most significantly performed, wrote and produced with 10cc, an art rock group the duo formed with Graham Gouldman and Eric Stewart, who had both been in the band The Mindbenders (formerly fronted by Wayne Fontana).